 The IB Diploma is awarded independently of our high school diploma and students receive their IB results in early July each year.
 We do not pre-select students to enter the Programme as we believe it should be open to all.

 It is critical that each student and his/her parents invest sufficient time and energy into making an informed decision about how the IB can best meet that student’s needs.
 At NAISR, we encourage students to take challenging (and rewarding) IB courses, but there is an expectation that students apply the required time and effort to achieve success.

-Students may attempt IB courses; however, the demands of the Diploma Program and specific courses should not be underestimated.
+Students may attempt IB courses; however, the demands of the Diploma Programme and specific courses should not be underestimated.